z-prince/mod-0-project-be/section1/README.md

 ### Ruby Basics Lessons

-1. Next, you will complete several lessons from the Learn Ruby the Hard Way Tutorial. *For ***each*** lesson* ***follow these directions closely***:
+1. Next, you will complete several lessons from the Learn Ruby the Hard Way Tutorial.

+   *For ***each*** lesson* ***follow these directions closely***:

     1. Create a file within your `section1` directory that will contain this lesson's work.
 Verify that you are within the directory by using terminal command `pwd`.
 If you are not, `cd` into your `section1` directory.
 Once you are there, use the `touch` command in your terminal to create a file.
 For the first lesson, name this file `ex1.rb`.
 For each subsequent lesson, use `ex2.rb`, `ex3.rb`, so on, so forth.

-    1. Work through the lesson, **typing** the code into your file, and running it in the terminal with `ruby ex1.rb`, replacing `ex1` with the actual file name of what you'd like to run.
+    2. Work through the lesson, **typing** the code into your file, and running it in the Terminal with `ruby ex1.rb`, replacing `ex1` with the actual file name of what you'd like to run.
 Make sure the output you get is similar to what the lesson shows.
-If you get an error saying "No such file or directory", be sure to verify the directory you are located in via the terminal- running command `ls` should show the file you are trying to run.
+If you get an error saying "No such file or directory", be sure to verify the directory you are located in via the Terminal- running command `ls` should show the file you are trying to run.

-    1. Complete the Study Drills listed at the end of the lesson.
+    3. Complete the Study Drills listed at the end of the lesson.

-    1. Read the Common Student Questions section.
+    4. Read the Common Student Questions section.

-1. Check off the items below as you complete the steps you just read for each lesson. ***Remember to create a file containing your work for each lesson!***
+2. Check off the items below as you complete the steps you just read for each lesson. ***Remember to create a file containing your work for each lesson!***

     - [ ] [A Good First Program](https://learnrubythehardway.org/book/ex1.html)